Skip to content

 • gtn init creates ~/.config/griptape_nodes/griptape_nodes_config.json (setting workspace_directory = "/data/gtn_work") and ~/.config/griptape_nodes/.env.

-• You might manually create /data/gtn_work/griptape_nodes_config.yaml to store project-specific settings.
+• You might manually create /data/gtn_work/griptape_nodes_config.json to store workspace-specific settings.

 • You run gtn from /home/user/some_dir/.